workindia/Applozic-Android-SDK/INTEGRATION-DOC.md

 UserLoginTask.TaskListener listener = new UserLoginTask.TaskListener() {

 @Override
-public void onSuccess(RegistrationResponse registrationResponse, Context context)
+public void onSuccess(RegistrationResponse registrationResponse, Context context) {
-{
-   // After successful registration with Applozic server the callback will come here
-    ApplozicSetting.getInstance(context).showStartNewButton();//To show contact list.
+     //After successful registration with Applozic server the callback will come here ApplozicSetting.getInstance(context).showStartNewButton();//To show contact list.
      //ApplozicSetting.getInstance(context).enableRegisteredUsersContactCall();//To enable the applozic Registered Users Contact Note:for disable that you can comment this line of code
 }

 @Override
-public void onFailure(RegistrationResponse registrationResponse, Exception exception)
+public void onFailure(RegistrationResponse registrationResponse, Exception exception) {
-{
-    // If any failure in registration the callback  will come here }};
+    //If any failure in registration the callback  will come here }};

 User user = new User();